Shalva Natelashvili

-Shalva Natelashvili (born 17 February 1958) is a Georgian politician, a founder of the Georgian Labour Party and its chair since 1995.
+Shalva Natelashvili (born 17 February 1958) is a Georgian politician and a former prosecutor.
+He founded the Georgian Labour Party and has served as its chair since 1995.
 He is a president of the International Geopolitical Center.

 Early life and career

-Natelashvili was born in the town of Pasanauri, in the northern mountainous part of Georgia.
-He graduated from Tbilisi State University faculty of law, in 1981 and pursued his post-graduate degree at Diplomatic Academy of the Ministry of Foreign Affairs of the Russian Federation, majoring in international law.
+Shalva Natelashvili was born in the town of Pasanauri, in the northern mountainous part of Georgia.
+He graduated from Tbilisi State University faculty of law in 1981 and pursued his post-graduate degree at the Diplomatic Academy of the Ministry of Foreign Affairs of Russia, majoring in international law.
 In 1981, he started his career at the General Prosecutor's Office of Georgia as an investigator and was promoted to the position of Prosecutor and later to Head of Department for International Relations.
 In 2004, he studied in the Leadership Program by the US State Department.

 Natelashvili is an honorary envoy of the state of Louisiana, a member of the International Association of Lawyers, a member of Academy of National and Social Sciences, a member of Association of International Law and has been granted a title of peace ambassador.

-Early political career
+Political career

-Natelashvili started his political career in 1992 when he won a landslide victory in the parliamentary elections and became a majoritarian MP for the Dusheti region.
+Natelashvili started his political career in 1992 when he won election to the Parliament of Georgia and became a majoritarian MP for the Dusheti region.
 He was then elected Head of Committee for Legal Affairs and chaired the Parliamentary Committee for First Constitution of Georgia.
 He is an author of the laws about citizenship, gun laws, the legal status of people without citizenship, parliamentary commissions and committees, parliamentary factions and political parties, the legal status of foreign citizens, and immigration and migration.
 Natelashvili also led the procedures to ensure that Georgia was integrated with international treaties of human rights.

-In 1995, Natelashvili established the first political entity, the Georgian Labour Party (GLP).
-Since its inception the GLP turned into an influential political force in the country.
-It won a series of court trials, which resulted in the legalization of free secondary school nationwide, the reduction of electricity tariff for three years and won many other legal battles, which improved social conditions of the Georgian population.
-GLP has never joined any other political blocs or alliances and always runs for parliament independently.
-However, the GLP is currently supporting the creation of a coalition government in Georgia.